 For a long time, perfume and fragrance were not part of Chinese consumers’ habits.
 However, following China’s globalization and the influence it has received from western countries, they are more open to western culture than before.
 The main target is usually women aged under 35 years and even men are more influenced to buy fragrance than before.

-In China, luxury cosmetics are taking a large part of the market, expected to reach annual revenue of 4 billion USD in 2021, and fragrance and perfume are expected to be among the most popular categories in China.
+In China, luxury cosmetics are taking a large part of the market, expected to reach annual revenue of US$3.78 billion in 2023, and fragrance and perfume are expected to be among the most popular categories in China.
 After the global pandemic, fragrance and cosmetics faced a worldwide crisis.
 Sales were dropping in Europe, the U.S, and the Middle East.

 The only growing market with massive sales opportunities is Asia thanks to Korea, Japan, and obviously China.
 Makeup and skincare are the best-selling categories among cosmetics.
 Compared to other countries over the globe, China is not the best market to market fragrances.
 For a brand looking for selling opportunities in China, it is necessary to favor floral and light scents.